The CHES Steering Committee (SC) coordinates CHES, the Conference on

 can also select a Webmaster who does not have to be member of the SC.
 In

-this case, the Webmaster joins the SC as an adjunct member.
+this case, the Webmaster joins the SC as an observing member.
 The tenure of

 the Webmaster is two (2) years.